Do You Really Need a Top Sheet? Our Team’s Bedding Debate

 If you’ve recently bought some amazing new sheets as our whole team did, you know that you want to use up every single piece of them that you can!
 When you find a good sheet set, you just need to stick with it.
 No need to explain yourself, we get it.
 They’re just too cozy to pass up!
 “Top sheet on”, friends!

-By the way, if you’re in the market for some new sheets, here are two of our team favorites:
+If you’re in the market for some new sheets, here are our team’s favorites:

 “With these sheets, you’ll get that luxurious hotel bed feel at home without breaking the bank.”